-This rare sculpture depicts Mahakala in a sitting position (the base is missing but he was probably resting over a victim), holding his usual attributes, adorned with a five-skull crown with foliate panels inlaid with stones, bows and ribbons, a garland of severed heads, a snake as a sacred cord.
+This rare sculpture depicts Mahakala in a sitting position (the base is missing but he was probably resting on a victim), holding his usual attributes, adorned with a five-skull crown with foliate panels inlaid with stones, bows and ribbons, a garland of severed heads, a snake as a sacred cord.
 He wears a bone apron, a cross belt and a scarf ending with raining jewels (next to his ankles).

-On this example we can see the knotted snake acting as a sacred cord, and the paws of the tiger loin cloth dangling below.
+On this example we can see the knotted snake acting as a sacred cord, and the paws of the tiger skin loin cloth dangling below.
 His eyes are inlaid with silver.

 Here the artist has adorned him with ribbons around his hips.

-On this later, Chinese-style, work he sits on a screaming victim.
+On this later Chinese-style work he sits on a screaming victim.